rugk/awesome-emoji-picker/assets/texts/en/Changelog/next.md

+* **New:** Updated the emoji-mart library, which brings many new emojis aka support for Emoji v13, v13.1, v14, v15, v15.1 up to v16 support. ([#116](https://github.com/rugk/awesome-emoji-picker/issues/116))
 * **New:** The translation for Hungarian has been added, thanks to [@meskobalazs](https://github.com/meskobalazs).
 * **New:** The translation for Portuguese has been added, thanks to [@marceloaof](https://github.com/marceloaof).
 * **New:** The translation for Portuguese (Brazil) has been added, thanks to [@joaooliva](https://github.com/joaooliva).